 Praslin is the second largest of the inner islands and flaunts some incredible hotels and resorts.
 Being a little sleepier than Mahe, Praslin caters to the more relaxed crowd.

 The main area to stay in Praslin is along Cote D'Or Beach.
 This is the main tourist strip with plenty of hotels and beachside resorts.
-However, there are also great resorts and accommodation options all over Praslin, including Anse Lazio.
+However, there are many more resort areas and accommodations in Praslin, including near Anse Lazio.
+Below are my top 3 picks.

-- Amazing Beachside Resort on Cote D'Or: Acajou Beach Resort - Acajou is a beautiful resort offering 4-star accommodation right on the doorstep of the white sands of Cote D'Or.
-I had the pleasure of staying here and honestly, it was one of the best resorts I've ever stayed at.
-Acajou offers ocean views rooms, a swimming pool, and some of the best fine dining on the island.
+A 4-star resort right on the doorstep of the white sands of Cote D'Or.
+I had the pleasure of staying here and it was one of the best resorts I've ever stayed at.

-- Luxury Honeymoon Suites: Constance Lemuria - Tucked away between 3 of the best beaches on Praslin, this luxury, 5-star resort is ranked as one of the best honeymoon resorts in the Seychelles.
-Attached is a luxury spa center complete with a hot tub and sauna set in a palm and bamboo forest.
+Tucked away between 3 of the best beaches on Praslin, this luxury, 5-star resort is ranked as one of the best honeymoon resorts in the Seychelles with an attached luxury spa center complete with a hot tub & sauna set in a palm and bamboo forest.

-I sincerely hope that my photography and this travel guide to Vallée de Mai Praslin Island, the Seychelles, has inspired you to visit this incredible UNESCO World Heritage Site.
+I hope that my photography and this travel guide have inspired you to visit this incredible UNESCO World Heritage Site.